FuelLabs/sway-applications/README.md

 ### Projects

 - Auctions
-    - [English Auction](./auctions/english-auction/) is a English Auction template where user bid up the price of an asset until time is up or a reserve has been met.
+    - [English Auction](./auctions/english-auction/) is an auction template where users bid up the price of an asset until time is up or a reserve has been met.
 - [Escrow](./escrow) is a third party that keeps an asset on behalf of multiple parties
 - [Fundraiser](./fundraiser/) is a program allowing users to pledge towards a goal
 - [Multi-Signature Wallet](./multisig-wallet) is a wallet that requires multiple signatures to execute a transaction